embeddedkink/embeddedkink.github.io/lockbox.md

 ### A note on updates

 The box can be updated manually but will not be seeking for the latest updates automatically.
 Updating the box is not hard, but requires some technical steps.
-Updates can be done manually using Platformio (or Arduino IDE but that's not officially supported) or using the web flasher.
+Updates can be done manually using Platformio or using the web flasher.

 ### Power